Microdosing: The Science, The Benefits and The Risks

 by James Fadiman

-In this guide to the immediate and long-term effects of psychedelic use for spiritual (high dose), therapeutic (moderate dose), and problem-solving (low dose and microdose) purposes, Fadiman outlines best practices for safe, sacred entheogenic voyages learned through his more than 40 years of experience.
+In this guide to the immediate and long-term effects of psychedelic use James Fadiman outlines best practices for safe, sacred entheogenic voyages gleaned through his more than 40 years of experience and research.

 Common Microdosing Amounts

-Microdosing usually involves consuming doses that are sub-hallucinogenic (not necessarily sub-perceptual, as commonly believed), meaning they don’t produce noticeable psychoactive effects.
+Microdosing usually involves doses that are sub-hallucinogenic (though not always truly sub-perceptual, as is often assumed).
+In other words, they don’t typically produce strong or disruptive psychoactive effects.

-These amounts are usually taken two to four days following a schedule or protocol to prevent tolerance buildup and maintain the desired effects.
+These amounts are usually taken two to four days in a row with "off days" following a schedule or protocol to prevent tolerance buildup and maintain the desired effects.

 For Further Reading